fuzzy-coder/node-assignment/README.md

 # node-assignment
-Contains a simple POC where comparison is done with regards to response time when checking primality of a number in node and via c++ addon
+Contains a simple POC where primality check is done in node and via c++ addon.

 # requirements
 * First of all make sure you have the following dependencies